Predicatively computable functions on sets: Predicatively computable functions on

 Hence each computation of $h$ is performed in the number of steps bounded by a polynomial of $|\lceil G\rceil|$, $|\lceil\vec{H}\rceil|$ and $|\lceil\vec{K}\rceil|$.
 Moreover the number of computations of $C=c(L_{b_{0}},\ldots,L_{b_{n}})$ is $cT(set(G))$, and each computation of $C$ is also performed polynomially in $|\lceil G\rceil|$, $|\lceil\vec{H}\rceil|$ and $|\lceil\vec{K}\rceil|$.
 Hence the number of computation steps for $L$ is bounded by a polynomial of $|\lceil G\rceil|$, $|\lceil\vec{H}\rceil|$ and $|\lceil\vec{K}\rceil|$. $\Box$

-\begin{corollary} Suppose a set theoretic function $F(\vec{x})$ is a function on binary finite strings when we restrict to finite strings: $\forall \vec{s}\subset{}^{<\omega}2\exists t\in{}^{<\omega}2(F(\nu(\vec{s}))=\nu(t))$.
+\begin{corollary} Suppose a set theoretic function $F(\vec{x})$ is a function on binary finite strings when we restrict to finite strings: $\forall \vec{s}\subset{}^{<\omega}2\exists t\in{}^{<\omega}2[F(\nu(\vec{s}))=\nu(t)]$.
 If $F(\vec{x}/-)\in{\sf PCSF}$, then the function $\vec{s}\mapsto \nu^{-1}(F(\nu(\vec{s})))$ is polynomial time computable. \end{corollary} \textit{Proof}.
 Assume $F\in{\sf PCSF}$, and let $f(\vec{s})=\nu^{-1}(F(\nu(\vec{s})))$.
 Then $F$ is a polynomial time function on $\mathbb{HF}$ in the sense of Theorem \ref{lem:hfptime}.
 Since the function $s\mapsto \lceil\nu(s)\rceil$ and its inverse $ \lceil\nu(s)\rceil\mapsto s$ are polynomial time computable, so is $f$. $\Box$ \\

-{\bf Remark}.
-Let $F$ be a polynomial time computable function for $f\in{\sf PCSF}$ in Theorem \ref{lem:hfptime}.
+{\bf Remarks}. \begin{enumerate} \item Let $F$ be a polynomial time computable function for $f\in{\sf PCSF}$ in Theorem \ref{lem:hfptime}.
 Then $F$ has to be an `extensional' function on DAG's.
 This means that for any balanced and fully collapsed DAG's $\vec{G}$, $\vec{H}$

 \begin{enumerate} \item It seems to us that the converse holds.
 Namely let $F$ be a polynomial time computable function such that $F(\lceil\vec{G}\rceil)$ is a code of balanced and fully collapsed DAG for any balanced and fully collapsed DAG's $\vec{G}$, and $F$ is extensional in the above sense.
 Then the set-theoretic function $f$ on $\mathbb{HF}$ is defined by $f(\vec{x})=set(H)$ where $\vec{x}=set(\vec{G})$ and $F(\lceil\vec{G}\rceil)=\lceil H\rceil$ for some (any) balanced and fully collapsed DAG's $\vec{G}$ and $H$.